A Software Engineering Hiring Guide for Live Meeting Workflows

 A STAR Framework That Stays True to Your Resume

-A behavioral interview framework for building STAR answers that stay consistent with your actual role history and measurable results.
+A behavioral meeting framework for building STAR answers that stay consistent with your actual role history and measurable results.